"Oh boy, what flavor?"

-- Genius Loci: The Earth in asdfmovie3, the Moon in asdfmovie5, Saturn and the Sun in asdfmovie7, and the Sun again in the deleted scenes.
+- Genius Loci: Quite a few gags involve sentient celestial objects, including the Earth in asdfmovie3, the Moon in asdfmovie5, Saturn and the Sun in asdfmovie7, and the Sun again in the deleted scenes.

-- Giant Foot of Stomping: Courtesy of the "Stegosaurus."
-And Johnny Bigfeet.
+- Giant Foot of Stomping: Crushing giant feet come courtesy of the "Stegosaurus" and Johnny Bigfeet.

 - Gone Horribly Wrong: In the third music video, The Do The Flop Guy's dance craze starts to go downhill when someone does the flop onto a Mine Turtle, and it only worse from there.
 Turns out that falling flat onto your face can be bad for your health.